duhengforever/specification/specification.md

 #### 3.2.2 User Header
    In addition to the system header, OMS provide a built-in user header for adding optional header fields to a message, and these attributes are represented as key-value forms.
 #### 3.3.3 Message Body
-   OMS provides two forms of message defined in the [sector 3.1](##31Message Type) and this field contains the user's business data.
+   This field contains the user's business data.
 ### 3.3 Message System Header
 #### 3.3.1 MessageId
    An unique identifier for a message.